-c.
+b.
 Eden Valley, Farson/Eden Pipeline Project

 The Eden Valley, Farson/Eden Pipeline Project was selected from Reclamation's 2008 FOA.
-Reclamation executed a cooperative agreement in February 2009 in the amount of \$6,453,072 from the Basinwide Program.
+Reclamation executed a cooperative agreement in February 2009 in the amount of \$6.45 million from the Basinwide Program.
 The project will replace approximately 24 miles of earthen laterals with irrigation pipe resulting in an annual reduction of 6,594 tons of salt in the Colorado River at an anticipated cost of approximately \$52.57 per ton.
-Laterals E-7, E-8, and E-13 are completed and work on the West Side Canal is underway.
-The project was completed in late 2013.
+Laterals E-7, E-8, and E-13 are completed and the West Side Canal was completed and operational in 2014.
+Some habitat replacement work is still pending.